 Maggie Bailey is a junior at Freeman High School in Rockford, WA and running start student at Eastern Washington University in Cheney, WA.
 Maggie has been involved in Camp Fire since she was three years old starting in clubs, and attending camp.
 She has also been a camp counselor assistant, a youth member for the local council’s board of directors and is currently working toward her WoHeLo.
 Maggie serves on several is commissions, boards and councils in the Spokane area, which allows her find her express her voice with issues that face teens in the community.
 She provides service to her community in a variety of areas bring opportunities to her Camp Fire council as well as her peers.
 Maggie has found her spark in youth leadership and hopes to use this to reach youth to show them their full potential.
 She is excited for her first term on YAC and the opportunity to work with others with the same interests.
 In Maggie’s spare time she enjoys basketball, throwing events in track, connecting with friends.

-Samantha Coughlan is an 18-year-old from Everett, Washington.
-She is currently attending her senior year at Everett High School, and takes her classes through Everett Community College as a full time running start student.
-She plans on earning her Associate’s degree before she graduates high school and would like to transfer to a university to major in Chemistry.
+Samantha Coughlan is an 19-year-old from Everett, Washington.
+She is currently a first year junior at Washington State University, as she earned her Associate’s degree from Everett Community College as a running start student.
+She will be working toward a Biochemistry major before applying to WSU School of Pharmacy.
 Samantha has been a Camp Fire member since she was in kindergarten and is a fourth-generation Camp Fire girl.
-She is working toward earning her WoHeLo award and is excited to be in her first term on the Youth Advisory Cabinet.
-Samantha volunteers at Camp Fire events in her area, Everett High school’s Torch Honors program, and the Assistance league of Everett as an Assisteens member.
-She also spent a summer at Camp Killoqua as a counselor in training.
-Several of the activities she enjoys most are skiing/snowboarding, running, playing tennis, reading, and teaching ski lessons to children.
+Samantha has volunteered at Camp Fire events in her area, Camp Fire Snohomish executive board, and has worked at Camp Killoqua as a counselor and horse camp staff.
+Several of the activities she enjoys most are skiing/snowboarding, running, playing tennis, reading, and being on the WSU Ski Team.